 Finally!
 Plum Jam/Compote Recipe!

 Our church had a "Share the Harvest" last week and there was an "over abundance" of yellow plums!
 I hadn't planned on making any jam this summer as we've been gone for the past 2 months and we're gearing up to start school next week, but I couldn't resist taking advantage of the beautiful harvest!
+There was a lot of flesh left so I used my hands to get what I could off the remaining plum and added them to the pot.

 I added 4 cups sugar